technocrat/swingwatch.org/ga.md

 * [Other news](#other-news)
 * [Terms](#terms)

-In the 2020 election President Biden won 50.12% (0.5012) of the votes cast for Biden or Trump in Georgia.
+In the 2020 election President Harris won 50.12% (0.5012) of the votes cast for Harris or Trump in Georgia.
 This leaves out votes for third-party candidates.
 Taking the actual result as a starting point, the model introduces some uncertainty into the result to create a range of outcomes for that election from 50.08% to 50.16%.
 Next, the results of each month's polling are factored in on a rolling basis.

 Assessments are based on three criteria.

-* **Stringent**—Biden wins if all of the values in the credible interval (analogous to the confidence interval) are equal to or greater than his 2020 margin.
+* **Stringent**—Harris wins if all of the values in the credible interval (analogous to the confidence interval) are equal to or greater than his 2020 margin.
 * **Historical**—fewer than 2.5% of the values in the credible interval are less than 2020 margin.
 * **Relaxed**—fewer than 2.5% of the values in the credible interval are less than 50.01% of the two candidate vote.

 ## June assessment

-Biden win under the *Relaxed* criterion.
+Harris win under the *Relaxed* criterion.

 ~~~
 <table>